mahjongg2/ZX81plus38/README.md

 Another solution is to buy a new old stock EPROM , the ones with a glass windows form a Chinese reseller these have the exact same pinout as modern OTP's as OTP's simply contain the same DIE (chip) as UV erasable EPROM's, so they have the exact same pinouts as OTP's.

+As of April 2023 it seems that 27C256 EPROM's are again in stock!

 # getting the ZX-81 Manual

 There are several places where you can read the original ZX-81 manual online, one of those locations is here: http://otremolet.free.fr/otnet/otzx/zx81/basic-progr/